Making a difference every day matters.

 The Master of Education Initial Teacher Licensure program is designed for adults who have earned a bachelor’s degree and wish to obtain teaching credentials.
 The program is designed to meet adult learners’ needs, with courses in the evenings, weekends, blended, and online formats.

 - Secondary Education (Grades 6-12)

 Teachers with provisional or conditional licenses and those who need to renew their licenses.
 Or students who need one to two courses and those with an in-progress application to the program.
 They may take courses as Non-Degree students.

-Through basic course work and field experiences prescribed by Virginia Licensure Regulations (VLR).
-Teacher candidates learn to demonstrate and apply the teaching and subject knowledge competencies in the VLR and demonstrated by skillful teachers.
-You’ll acquire an initial teaching license, receive support, supervision, and evaluation.
-You will receive the advice you need to pinpoint the type of educator you want to become.
+Through essential course work and field experiences prescribed by Virginia Licensure Regulations (VLR) teacher, candidates learn to demonstrate and apply the teaching and subject knowledge competencies in the VLR explained by skillful teachers.
+You’ll acquire an initial teaching license and receive support, supervision, and evaluation.
+You will receive the advice you need to pinpoint the educator you want to become.
 You will learn to teach for understanding and focus on the learner’s nature.
 You will make critical decisions, master content expertise, and create a motivating classroom culture.
-Students gain experience and skill in monitoring professional growth through research, reflection, and problem-solving.
+Students gain experience and skills monitoring professional growth through research, reflection, and problem-solving.
 Many courses require students to complete field experiences in public schools.